sborodach/capstone_2/README.md

 ### Speeches of the United Nations General Assembly:
 ##### Predicting Pre/Post Cold War Era & Speech Topics

+### Purpose
+The United Nations General Assembly is the central deliberative, policy-making, and representative organ of the United Nations.
+The UNGA is responsible for the UN budget, appointing the non-permanent members to the Security Council, appointing the Secretary-General of the United Nations, receiving reports from other parts of the UN system,  making recommendations through resolutions, among other functions it serves.
+The UNGA is the only UN organ wherein all member states have equal representation.
+Annual sessions are held under its president or secretary-general in New York City, typically from September through January until all issues are addressed.
+The first session was in 1946 London, including representatives of the 51 founding nations.
+[Source: Wikipedia](https://en.wikipedia.org/wiki/United_Nations_General_Assembly)

 _WordCount Vectorizer v.
 TFIDF Vectorizer_
     - The **Term Frequency** of a word in a document.
 There are several ways of calculating this frequency, with the simplest being a raw count of instances a word appears in a document.
 Then, there are ways to adjust the frequency, by length of a document, or by the raw frequency of the most frequent word in a document.
     - The **Inverse Document Frequency** of the word across a set of documents.
 This means, how common or rare a word is in the entire document set.
 The closer it is to 0, the more common a word is.
 This metric can be calculated by taking the total number of documents, dividing it by the number of documents that contain a word, and calculating the logarithm.
 So, if the word is very common and appears in many documents, this number will approach 0.
 Otherwise, it will approach 1.